janawold1/2026_S_nereis_Cons_Gen/02_SNP_PopGen.md

 ### Population Structure with Inbreeding
 Initial inbreeding estimates for tara iti indicate that the population is likely out of hardy-weinburg equilibrium (HWE).
 To account for this, relative inbreeding levels were incorporated into assessments of population structure.

-### Geographic Population Structure (GPS)
-Analyses of population structure using PCAs have been shown to exhibit bias ([Elhaik et al 2022](https://doi.org/10.1038/ncomms4513)).
-Admixture based approaches, like those implemented in [GPS](https://github.com/arash-darzian/Geographic_Population_Structure_GPS/tree/main) have been proposed.
-This program leverages XXX may not want to use as it has a strong aDNA focus XXX.

 ## Summary Statistics
 ### Site Frequency Spectrum
 The intermediate site frequency spectrum estimated in the example above were used to generate SFS files with realSFS.
 Here, we are using the common tern as the ancestral state.